Content |

 Main article: Artificial intelligence (AI), Artificial intelligence (AI)

-2024: Artificial intelligence could generate billions of dollars a year for rail companies
+Artificial intelligence could make rail companies billions of dollars a year

 An international specialist IT in the field of railway transport told how artificial intelligence he can increase safety, level of service and demand while minimizing costs.
 More. here